progrium/javascriptd/README.md

 ## Using outside of Docker

-The only reason Javascriptd is packaged and published on NPM is so you can use it in development without Docker.
+You can use Javascriptd in development without Docker.
+Just link and run the binary.
+It should not be published to NPM.

 ```
+$ npm link
+... elsewhere ...
-$ npm install javascriptd
+$ javascriptd
 ```

 Keep in mind it will have all your global packages available.